How Do I Fix a Broken Menu Bar Clock?

 Problems with the Mac’s menu bar clock are rare, but they can happen.
-For example, a setting may change on its own and refuses to change back.
-If you’re struggling with fixing your the clock settings on your menu bar, here’s everything you need to know.
+For example, a setting may change on its own and refuse to change back.
+If you’re struggling with fixing the clock settings on your menu bar, here’s everything you need to know.

 How To Fix a Broken Menu Bar Clock